 Habitat: Black-eyed Susan is the first coneflower to seasonally bloom in the Upland Garden where bloom can continue until frost.
 It grows from a tap-rooted root system in sandy to loamy soils; moisture requirements are quite tolerant - wet-mesic to dry; full sun for best bloom, weaker stem plants in partial sun.
 Reproduction is entirely by re-seeding.

-Names: The scientific name is sometimes found with numerous variant listings such as R. hirta L. var. serotina.
+The scientific name is sometimes found with numerous variant listings such as R. hirta L. var. serotina.
 All have recently been consolidated into the four Rudbeckia hirta series as outlined in Flora of North America (Ref.#W7) and summarized above.
-The genus name, Rudbeckia, is named after the Swedish father and son, O. J. and O. O. Rudbeck, who were professors of botany and predecessors of Linnaeus.
+The genus Rudbeckia, is named after the Swedish father and son, - Olaf.
+J. Rudbeck the elder (1630-1702) and Olaf O. Rudbeck (the younger 1660-1740), who were professors of botany at Uppsala.
+Carl Linnaeus was the favorite pupil of the younger Rudbeck.
 The species, hirta, refers to the roughness of the hair on the leaves and stem.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: R. hirta, being so geographically widespread, has many variations in the amount of hair and the color of the ray flowers, depending on local ecotypes.
 Many native plant nurseries also sell a similar plant - Orange Coneflower - Rudbeckia fulgida, which has a shorter stature, spreading stem branches and a root system with stolons allowing it to spread vegetatively.
 The native plant market also offers a longer lived version known as Sweet Black-eyed Susan, Rudbeckia subtomentosa.
 It grows taller, has more flower heads in panicle arrays, larger leaves with 3 to 5 lobes, and has much shorter rough hair on stem and leaves.
 Then there is the Thin-leaved Coneflower, R. triloba, where the stem leaves are 'thin', ovate to elliptic, with 3 to 5 lobes.
 Photos of all three below.